 Maximizing Tax Benefits With Bunching

-Many individuals who have a history of charitable giving may find themselves in an unfamiliar situation this year due to the new tax law.
-Under the new law, the standard deduction that can be subtracted from your taxable income without itemizing will rise to $12,000 for individuals and $24,000 for married couples.
+Many individuals who have a history of charitable giving may find themselves in an unfamiliar situation due to the current standard deduction.
+Under the current tax law, the standard deduction that can be subtracted from your taxable income without itemizing is $12,400 for individuals and $24,800 for married couples.

 Experts are recommending that charitable individuals consider a new strategy called “bunching” when creating their charitable giving plan.
 The advantages this new strategy can have for donors has been covered by the New York Times, Forbes, and The Wall Street Journal.